zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1100AppDev.md

 ## NODE.JS

-These scripts are intended to help any nodejs developer get started connecting to Oracle Autonomous Database, as well as easily creating, updating, restoring, starting, stopping, etc. Follow the instructions to use the scripts already created here.
-Feel free to go into the code and learn for yourself as you get started.
+These scripts are intended to help any nodejs developer get started connecting to Oracle Autonomous Database, as well as easily create, update, restore, start and stop ATP instances

 ### Getting Started

 Assuming you have setup oci using ```oci setup config``` change directories to /opt/oracle/tools/python/ and you will see two directories **sdk** and **apps**

-- Edit your /root/.oci/config file and add the compartmentid line at the bottom like so:
+- Using nano, Edit your /root/.oci/config file and add the compartmentid line at the bottom like so:

 ![](./images/1100/compartmentid.png)

 ### **APPLICATION EXAMPLE**:

-- /opt/oracle/tools/nodejs/apps
+- Please change directories to: **/opt/oracle/tools/nodejs/apps**

 In this simple node application we are connecting to the database